richtastic/ff/src/3DR/wiki/app.md

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 =-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-

+- fast lookup FWD/BAK for rectification

+- R3D.displacementFromSparseMatches
+	- look thru all pixels in RA (not IA)

+- need to do interpolation for non-integer point lookups:
+	- EG:
+		- R3D.rectifiedDisparityToImage
+		- R3D.displacementFromSparseMatches

 - try to better optimize mapping to/from rectified images (interpolation, etc)
 	- maybe do a 1:1 mapping nonlinear lookup mapping  when creating fxn ?